Approaching Massive MIMO Performance with Reconfigurable Intelligent Surfaces: We Do Not Need Many Antennas: System model

-We consider both the cases of \textit{passive} and \textit{reflective active} RISs.\footnote{Transmissive and hybrid active RISs~\cite{Mu2021,Liu2021,Zeng2021} are out of the scope of this work.} In the former, each element of the RIS solely introduces a tunable phase offset on the impinging waves, and does not alter its amplitude; whereas in the latter, we assume that each element of the RIS performs an amplify-and-reflect operation, as described in~\cite{ZhangZ2021}, so that the reflected wave is modified both in its amplitude and phase.
+The RIS may be either \textit{passive} or \textit{reflective active}.\footnote{Transmissive and hybrid active RISs~\cite{Mu2021,Liu2021,Zeng2021} are out of scope.} In the former, each element of the RIS solely introduces a tunable phase offset on the impinging waves, and does not alter its amplitude; whereas, in the latter, we assume that each element of the RIS performs an amplify-and-reflect operation, as described in~\cite{ZhangZ2023}, so that the reflected wave is modified both in its amplitude and phase.
 Such a reflective active RIS is obtained by exclusively integrating an active reflection-type amplifier in each RIS element, and differs from an active RIS equipped with an RF chain per active element.
-The latter needs higher hardware complexity to support its baseband processing capability, and operates similarly to a decode-and-forward relay~\cite{Ntontin2019,Nguyen2021,He2021}.
+The latter needs higher hardware complexity to support its baseband processing capability, and operates similarly to a decode-and-forward relay~\cite{DiRenzo_OJCOMS2020,Nguyen2021,He2021}.
 Conversely an active reflection-type amplifier can be implemented by using low-cost, low-power-consumption components such as cross-coupled structures of transistors~\cite{Bousquet2012}, multi-layer integrated circuits~\cite{Kishor2012}, and current-inverting converters~\cite{Loncar2109}.

-Regardless of the RIS typology, the effect of the RIS is modeled as a diagonal $(N_R \times N_R)$-dimensional matrix, denoted by $\bP$.
-The diagonal entries of $\bP$ are constrained to have unit modulus in case of passive RIS, whereas they have a tunable magnitude in case of active RISs.
-According to the description above, the composite uplink channel from the $k$-th UE to the active array is the $N_A$-dimensional vector
+Regardless of the RIS typology, the effect of the RIS is modeled as a diagonal $(\Nr\! \times\! \Nr)$-dimensional matrix, denoted by $\bP$.
+The diagonal entries of $\bP$ are constrained to have unit modulus in case of passive RIS, whereas they have a tunable magnitude in case of active RIS.
+The RIS is controlled by the BS which is able to adjust its configuration (i.e., fine-tuning $\bP$) whenever required.

-with $\bh_k$ the $N_R$-dimensional vector describing the uplink channel from the $k$-th UE to the RIS.